Twitter counters the "Sun King" Murdoch in heated Aussie election

 As the campaign kicked off last week, Murdoch's best-selling Daily Telegraph tabloid urged readers to "Kick This Mob Out" over a picture of Rudd at Parliament House.

-In another front page from Murdoch's News Corp stable, Rudd and top lieutenants were shown as the hapless Nazi guards from the 1960s "Hogan's Heroes" television show, while another greeted a high-profile recruit to Rudd and Labor's center-left cause with the headline "Send in the Clown".
+In another front page from Murdoch's News Corp (NWSA.O) stable, Rudd and top lieutenants were shown as the hapless Nazi guards from the 1960s "Hogan's Heroes" television show, while another greeted a high-profile recruit to Rudd and Labor's centre-left cause with the headline "Send in the Clown".

 "People aren't as aware of what we have done, and they can't judge us as a government," says Owens.
 "They can only judge us as a reality TV show - who is evil, who is bad, who is hard done by - and that's what the news has become."